Skippeh/Schedule1RealRadioMod/README.md

 # Real Radio

-> A radio plugin for Schedule I using BepInEx
+> An immersive radio mod for Schedule I. Supports both BepInEx and MelonLoader.

 **Note: Requires alternate branch on Steam.**